ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME-based CAs will need to keep in mind when configuring their services.
 For example:

-## DNS over TCP
+## DNS securitry

 As noted above, DNS forgery attacks against the ACME server can result in the server making incorrect decisions about domain control and thus mis-issuing certificates.
 Servers SHOULD verify DNSSEC when it is available for a domain.
-When DNSSEC is not available, servers SHOULD perform DNS queries over TCP, which provides better resistance to some forgery attacks than DNS over UDP.
+Servers SHOULD perform DNS queries over TCP, which provides better resistance to some forgery attacks than DNS over UDP.

 ## Default Virtual Hosts